Monday, July 15, 2024

 The Hanson-Roberts Tarot is Delightful!

-The cards are semi-matte, which gives them a more artistic and adult feel.
-The artwork is simply gorgeous, obviously intended to be a tribute to Pamela Colman Smith’s iconic 1909 deck.
+The cards are semi-matte rather than glossy, which gives them a more artistic and adult feel.
+The artwork is gorgeous, obviously intended to be a tribute to Pamela Colman Smith’s iconic 1909 deck.
 The colors are vibrant and add a fresh perspective to the images.

 It will be interesting to see how changes in the imagery may affect interpretations of the cards.
 Will I find that meaning has been lost, or that new meanings have been unveiled?
-Typically, I study a new deck thoroughly before using it, but with the Hanson-Roberts Tarot, I feel compelled to tuck it away safely so that when I do a reading, the imagery will still be new, surprising, and enlightening.
+Typically, I study a new deck thoroughly before using it, but with the Hanson-Roberts Tarot, I feel compelled to tuck it away safely so that when read with it, the imagery will still be new, surprising, and enlightening.

 After my first thorough shuffle of the deck, three cards were revealed that beautifully encapsulate what I hope is the essence of this deck.